AllisonNB/TvTuneTrivia/README.md

 # 🚧🚧🚧

-Spotify's API no longer includes a 30s audio previews for tracks in their Web API.
-I am currently rebuilding this site to use spotify's web playback SDK instead.
+Spotify's API no longer includes a 30s audio previews for tracks in their Web API so this project no longer works.
+Spotify's Webplayback SDK also only allows users to have one player instance active at a time.
+I currently listen to spotify all the time...which would interfer with this apps function.
+I am looking into other solutions for this project, but feel free to peruse my code in the meantime!

 # TV Theme Song Guessing Game